Harry and Meghan: Royals wish Lilibet a happy first birthday

 - Published

-Senior royals have tweeted their birthday wishes to Lilibet - the daughter of the Duke and Duchess of Sussex - who is turning one.
+Senior royals have tweeted their birthday wishes to Lilibet - the daughter of the Duke and Duchess of Sussex - who turned one on Saturday.

-The greetings came from her grandparents, the Prince of Wales and Duchess of Cornwall, as well as her aunt and uncle, the Duke and Duchess of Cambridge.
+The greetings came from the Prince of Wales and the Duchess of Cornwall, as well as her aunt and uncle, the Duke and Duchess of Cambridge.

-The baby met the Queen, her great-grandmother, for the first time this week as Harry and Meghan are back in London for the Jubilee, and also brought her elder brother, Archie.
+The Queen met her great-granddaughter for the first time this week as Harry and Meghan returned to London for the Jubilee celebrations with their daughter and son Archie.

+Lilibet "Lili" Diana Mountbatten-Windsor, who was born in California, was named in honour of the Queen, whose family nickname has been "Lilibet" since she was a child.
+The baby's middle name Diana was chosen in memory of her grandmother.

 Wishing Lilibet a very happy 1st birthday today! 🎂— The Prince of Wales and The Duchess of Cornwall (@ClarenceHouse) June 4, 2022